morihofi/acmeserver/docs/README.md

 ### Provisioners

 With provisioners, you can split this CA into multiple certificate generation policies.
-Each provisioner operates under its own intermediate certificate, forming a 1:1 relationship with it, like in the following diagram:
+Each provisioner operates under its own certificateConfig certificate, forming a 1:1 relationship with it, like in the following diagram:

 ```